liuup/DrLLM/README.md

 1. OpenAI
 Follow the https://platform.openai.com/docs/overview
-For Chinese users, we recommend you to apply the third-party API keys.
+For Chinese users, we recommend you to apply the third-platform API keys to ensure the network stable.

 2. Meta Llama
 Follow the https://dashscope.console.aliyun.com/overview, A.K.A.
-Dashscope灵积
+Dashscope.

-2. Alibaba Qwen
+1. Alibaba Qwen
 Follow the https://dashscope.console.aliyun.com/overview, A.K.A.
-Dashscope灵积
+Dashscope.

-3. DeepSeek
+1. DeepSeek
 Follow the https://www.deepseek.com/

 # Core Prompt Exmaples
-1. Knowledge Embedding Prompt
-TBD
-1. Token Embedding
-TBD
+Too long to show it, see the prompt example at [prompts](./prompts.md).

 # Run the code
 1. Clone this repo